-Students who register for, but who do not attend any on campus class meetings of a course or actively participate at any time in an electronic course during the first 11 days of a full-term semester, first 5 days for a short-term and summer semester, and first 3 days for a summer short term), are considered "no-shows," regardless of reason or notification to the instructor.
+Students who register for, but who do not attend any on campus class meetings of a course or actively participate at any time in an electronic course during the first 11 days of a full-term semester, and first 5 days for a short-term and summer semesters, are considered "no-shows," regardless of reason or notification to the instructor.
 These students are administratively dropped from the courses that they have not attended.
 The resulting change in hours may affect students' financial aid eligibility.
 Tuition refunds will be issued to those students who have paid for the dropped hours.